mirage/ocaml-solo5/README.md

 In `PREFIX/lib/findlib.conf.d`:

-- `freestanding.conf`: ocamlfind definition of the cross-compilation switch.
+- `solo5.conf`: ocamlfind definition of the cross-compilation switch.

 ### Usage